-Upon successfully completing one year of clinical experiences, students will be eligible to apply to the American Registry of Diagnostic Medical Sonographers (ARDMS) for examinations in abdomen and/or ob/gyn.
-Once students obtain their bachelor’s degree in Diagnostic Medical Sonography, graduates are eligible to apply to the ARDMS for echocardiography and vascular examinations.
+After students complete their first year of clinical rotations, he/she will be eligible to apply to the American Registry of Diagnostic Medical Sonographers (ARDMS) for examinations in physics, abdomen, and/or obstetrics/gynecology, while pursuing their bachelor’s degree in DMS.
+After completing their bachelor’s degree, graduates are eligible to apply for the ARDMS examinations in vascular and cardiac.